emu-russia/Deroute/UserScripts/Readme.md

 - If the port has no name, an error is output.
 All cell/block ports must have names.
 - The instance name is taken from the `Label` property of the cell/block.
 The first word is the module name, the second word (if any) is the instance name.
 If there is no name, then a name of the form `g1`, `g2` and so on is generated.
 So it would be better to have a cell name too, to understand what kind of cell it is in the HDL listing.
 - The ports for the top module are all input/output/inout vias NOT of cells.
 All ordinary vias become open-end wires and go into the HDL as is.
 - Wires are obtained by combining segments by traverse.
-The wire name is taken by concatenating all segment names with a space, if the result is an empty string, then the wire name is generated as `w1`, `w2` and so on.
+The wire name is taken by concatenating all segment names with a underscore (`_`), if the result is an empty string, then the wire name is generated as `w1`, `w2` and so on.

 The script does not check connectivity and does not make any special checks at all.
 All errors can be checked later when using the generated HDL in your favorite CAD.